livepeer/docs/docs/quickstart/orchestrators.md

 - Download the [JSON file](https://github.com/livepeer/go-livepeer/blob/master/cmd/livepeer_bench/transcodingOptions.json) `transcodingOptions.json`.

-- Be sure to set the `-nvidia` GPU flag; otherwise, the benchmarking will default to CPU transcoding and significantly slow down and impact the performance of your machine.
+- Be sure to set the `-nvidia` GPU flag; otherwise, the benchmarking will default to CPU transcoding and drastically impact the results

 -  Set the `-concurrentSessions all` to transcode all the test segments, or specify the number of segments you want to test.